megurukiss/megurukiss/README.md

 ### Hi there 👋

 I'm a student at UCSD, who aims to become a software engineer.
 I'm passionate about learning new technologies and building projects.
-I'm recently learning backend development with Spring boot.
-I'm also learning cloud computing and DevOps.
+I'm recently learning backend development with Go.
+I'm seeking opportunities to contribute to open source projects.
 I'm excited to share my journey with you.

 <!-- Check my website to know more about me. https://megurukiss.netlify.app/ -->
 <!--